bsdpot/potluck/vault/README.md

 The flavour expects a local ```consul``` agent instance to be available that it can connect to (see configuration below).
 You can e.g. use the [consul](https://potluck.honeyguide.net/blog/consul/) ```pot``` flavour on this site to run ```consul```.

 # Disclaimer
 This image uses the ports tree from github to obtain the latest version of ```vault```.
-Expect 25-30min build times if building this image from scratch.

-As this results in a large potluck image, it will be a temporary solution, until ```pkg``` has it.
+An optimised ```git-lite``` sparse clone of github packages, and build process, reduces the build time for 5-6mins.

 # Installation